gammapy/gammapy/docs/userguide/howto.rst

     :id: collapseHowToSixteen
     :title: Displaying a progress bar

-Gammapy provides the possibility of displaying a `tqdm` progress bar to monitor the advancement of time-consuming processes.
+Gammapy provides the possibility of displaying a progress bar to monitor the advancement of time-consuming processes.
 To activate this functionality, make sure that `tqdm` is installed and add the following code snippet to your code: